 This is how bearded dragons learn about new places and creatures.

-If you move him to a new home and find that his tongue is always out of the mouth, it is because he is learning about his surroundings.
+If you move them to a new home and find that their tongue is always out of their mouth, it is because they are learning about their surroundings.

-The most common reason a beardie keeps his mouth open is to regulate the temperature of his body.
+The most common reason a beardie keeps their mouth open is to regulate the temperature of their body.

 Bearded dragons sometimes open their mouths to avoid overheating.

-In contrast to the other species, they cannot sweat, therefore they open their mouth whenever their body temperature is overcontrolled.
+In contrast to the other species, they cannot sweat, so they open their mouth whenever their body temperature is too high.

-Opening moth in the short sessions is entirely natural.
+Opening mouths for a short time is entirely natural.

 However, it can mean that the terrarium is too hot or that there are other fundamental health problems if it continues on for a long time.

-Sometimes the beardies open their mouth when seeing food.
+Sometimes, the beardies will also open their mouth when they see food.

-Except for instant insects, when they see a fly, you can see 3 stages of bearded dragon body language: fly sneak up → snap at the fly → jump at the fly.
+For example, when they see a fly, you can see three stages of bearded dragon body language: fly sneak up → snap at the fly → jump at the fly.

 Such a case may have other symptoms such as labored breathing, wheezing, etc.

-Besides, it is also a way of protecting themselves against a perceived or unknown threat, even when you handle them when they are not close to you.
+Moreover, gaping is also a way of protecting themselves against a perceived or unknown threat, even when you are holding them.

-He will also swell his beard, hiss or make small leaps or jumps to the attacker.
+He will also swell his beard, hiss, or make small leaps or jumps.

 Because of thermometric control, a thermal differential will often be created so that this animal may determine whether to be in the basking place or move to the cooler place.